gromanjakub/practice-SQL-problems/README.md

 # practice-SQL-problems

-This is an example of some SQL problems from the book "SQL Practice Problems: 57 beginning, intermediate, and advanced challenges" as solved by me.
+This is an example of some SQL queries in the DBeaver Sample SQLite DB as solved by me.